chinery/UnJPEG/README.md

 http://deeplearning.net/tutorial/mlp.html
 * Tweaked to change output from a single integer (classification) to the same size as the input (8x8x3 blocks, the same size jpeg uses)

-Plans:
-* Look into denoising literature to see if there is a better error measure that better preserves high frequencies than MSE
-* Try the layer/pooling technique from a CNN

 [1] http://www.hcburger.com/files/neuraldenoising.pdf

 [2] http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf